 If you are building links, the chances are they are spam.
 I mean, think about it.
 The actual term “link building” implies that you are manually building links.
 That means submissions, comments, profiles, etc are a waste of your time.
 Not only do they not count for as much link juice as before, but they could potentially harm your website.
 The only types of links you want are links that occur organically.
 For example, the links in the very article are earned links.
 We found a great piece of content written by a company and in order to make it better for our readers, we included in a link in this article for their benefit.

 Links from private networks and link building services are getting hammered quickly.
 Google is currently on a rampage de indexing PBN websites and destroying everything in their path.
 They want to crush anything and everything associated with this practice.
-If you hired an SEO company or built some of these links for yourself over the past couple of years, it’s best to reach out to the webmasters to remove the links.
+If you hired a Miami SEO company or built some of these links for yourself over the past couple of years, it’s best to reach out to the webmasters to remove the links.
 If your website gets caught with some of these links, it could be de indexed along with the network.
 Google has done a great job picking up on the algorithm and tendencies of PBN websites, and the days in the sun are over.
 Bottom link: DON’T BUILD LINKS!

 The bottom line is if you’re an SEO, you already know and understand that we work in an ever changing landscape.
 If I was writing this article 3 years ago I may be writing about the importance of building high quality links.
 It’s not 3 years ago.
 While yes, links still count (a lot) they are decreasing in their importance.